ggtd/HTTP-Metric-transport-for-Graphite/README.md

 # HTTP Metric transport for Graphite/Carbon

-Python HTTP server that accept metric data via HTTP, and forwards them as raw data, to Graphite/Carbon (TCP port 2003).
+Python HTTP server that accept metric data via HTTP, and forwards it as raw data, to Graphite/Carbon (TCP port 2003).

 Why to want send data via HTTP?
 This method gives you some advantages over the RAW data sending: